Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Evaluation

 \subsection{Setup}

-We compared our fused operator implementation against the embedding operations (embedding dimension=256~\cite{meta_dlrm_neo}) and All-to-All collectives implemented in the publicly available DLRM~\cite{dlrm_git} code.
-The baseline DLRM uses RCCL~\cite{rccl} to perform All-to-All collectives and Table~\ref{table:hw_setup} shows the system setup used for our evaluations.
+We compared our fused operators against bulk-synchronous execution of computation and communication kernels (blit kernel-based collectives for intra-node or GPU-Direct RDMA-based collectives for inter-node, both from RCCL{~\cite{rccl}}).
+Table{~\ref{table:hw_setup}} shows the system setup used for our evaluations.

+\emph{Embedding + All-to-All:} We evaluated embedding operations (embedding dim=256{~\cite{meta_dlrm_neo}}) implemented in the public DLRM{~\cite{dlrm_git}} code with All-to-All.
+In our fused kernel, a cluster of 32 logical WGs compute an output slice to achieve a much higher degree of fine-grain communicaiton-computation overlap than what would be possible by splitting the kernel.
+For example, batch size=2048, tables/GPU=256 configuration resulting in 512k total logical WGs, will require 16384 additional kernel launches, resulting in such a significant overhead{~\cite{meta_dlrm_neo, fleche, mobileGPU_kernelLaunchOverhead}} that we did not evaluate it.

 We varied the global batch-size and the number of embedding tables processed per GPU across different inter-node and intra-node configurations.
-Each configuration is labeled as: < global batch size> | <embedding tables per GPU> in the graphs (unless stated otherwise).
+Each configuration is labeled as: $\{$global batch size $|$ embedding tables per GPU$\}$ in the graphs.
 For inputs, we used the data generator in DLRM.

-For the scale-out configuration, we evaluated the entire DLRM \cite{dlrm_git} application in ASTRA-Sim~\cite{astrasim}.
+For large scale-out simulation, we evaluated the entire DLRM \cite{dlrm_git} application in ASTRA-Sim~\cite{astrasim}.
 We modified ASTRA-Sim's execution graph to model our fused \emph{embedding + All-to-All} kernel.
-The DLRM model and simulator parameters used are shown in Table~\ref{table:astra_setup}.
+The DLRM model and simulator parameters are shown in Table~\ref{table:astra_setup}.
 The per-kernel execution times used in ASTRA-Sim were collected on an AMD Instinct\texttrademark~MI210 GPU using ROC-profiler~\cite{rocprof}.

+\emph{GEMV + AllReduce:} This operator is specific to inference, so we evaluate them in a scale-up configuration.
+The computation involved is relatively smaller (inference workload) and thus splitting them into smaller kernels to achieve computation-communication overlap will under-utilize GPUs and exacerbate kernel launch overheads.
+Thus, we compare our approach against a bulk-synchronous RCCL-based baseline.
+We select the input matrix and vector dimensions to reflect the sizes in current and future transformer models{~\cite{T3}}.

+\emph{GEMM + All-to-All:} The evaluated fused operator is implemented in Triton.
+We use the publicly available Triton GEMM implementation{~\cite{triton_git, triton_rocm_git}} and modify it to perform All-to-All using our communication extensions.
+The input matrix sizes are based on commonly seen dimensions in MoE layers{~\cite{tutel}}.